 - What points will be asserted by the prosecutor, and how can they be refuted based on the facts of your case?

-Can Virginia Reckless Driving Be a Felony Charge?
+Virginia Reckless Driving and Felony Charges

-Other Causes for Reckless Driving Charges in Virginia
+Additional Causes for Reckless Driving Charges in Virginia

 Aside from speeding 20 mph over the legal limit, you could be charged with reckless driving in Virginia for one of the following:

-If you have questions about how best to deal with your reckless driving citation, contact her office today.
+If you have questions about how best to deal with your reckless driving citation, contact our office today.